jawshv/port-2023/notes/this_site.md

 ## this is a website

-everyone should have one.
+everyone should have one and it should be something you can touch

-i don't think of myself as a web dev - but i've spent enough time in the gulag of javascript frameworks, headless CMSs, little custom api's, and rigid blog platforms that i really wanted to touch grass and downsize my personal site to vanilla html, css, and js. she's simple and static and feels very maluable and doesn't depend on *any* packages.
+i've spent enough time in the gulag of javascript frameworks, headless CMSs, little custom api's, and rigid blog platforms that i was desperate to touch grass and downsize my personal site to vanilla html, css, and js

+now she's simple and static and feels very maluable and doesn't depend on *any packages*

-content wise, everything is either raw HTML, json files converted in script via `createElement`, or this blog which is fetched from an array of markdown files using a [tiny conversion library](https://github.com/adamvleggett/drawdown).
+re: content, everything is either raw HTML, json files converted to html via `createElement`, or this blog which is fetched from an array of markdown files using a tiny (4 KB) .md to HTML [conversion script](https://github.com/adamvleggett/drawdown/blob/master/drawdown.js)

+the site is built from this a repo that lives [here](https://github.com/adamvleggett/drawdown)

+2023 9 7